Wild Child San Diego Nature School

 About

-Wild Child San Diego Nature School offers activities such as swimming at the bay in the summer months, hiking, gardening, arts and crafts, Lego building, chess, and 3D printing.
-The program also includes topics like rocket science and zoology, including in after-school clubs focused on gardening and zoology.
+Wild Child San Diego Nature School offers activities such as swimming at the bay in the summer months, hiking, and gardening.
+Children also take part in 3D printing, rocket science, Lego building, chess, and arts and crafts.
+The program runs year round as an outdoor nature camp and is drop off only.

 • Ages: 1–18 years old

-• Schedule: Year-round enrollment with customizable hours and partial week enrollment between 8:30–3 for full day or 8:30–12:30 for half day programs
+• Schedule: Year round enrollment with customizable hours and partial week enrollment between 8:30–3 for full day or 8:30–12:30 for half day programs; early drop at 7:30 and late pickup available; Summer Camp 2026 registration open

 • Price: Early drop at 7:30 for $30 extra; late pickup for $14 per 30-minute increment